alexrod61/starter-academic/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-- Data Science.
+- Data Science
-- Design and Analysis of Computer Experiments.
+- Design and Analysis of Computer Experiments
-- Statistical Consulting.
+- Statistical Consulting
-- Data Visualization.
+- Data Visualization

 # Education to show in About widget
 education: